secretstartups/handbook/support/workflows/test_env.html.md

 **Note:** you may also have access to the `gitlab-internal` GCP project.
 You should **not** create resources in this project.

 You should also have access to the `support-resources` project and be able to use [support-resources](https://gitlab.com/gitlab-com/support/support-resources/-/blob/master/README.md) as a means of spinning up complex resources in a convenient and programmatic way.
-With this project you are able to directly Gitlab and Runner instances as well as regular Basic server instances (for which you can follow the steps in [Creating Gitlab Test Instance](/handbook/support/workflows/test_env.html#creating-gitlab-test-instance) to continue to install Gitlab).
+With this project you are able to directly GitLab and Runner instances as well as regular Basic server instances (for which you can follow the steps in [Creating GitLab Test Instance](/handbook/support/workflows/test_env.html#creating-gitlab-test-instance) to continue to install GitLab).

 #### GKE Cluster